Ensuring the Secure Return of Organisational Assets

 Conclusion

 Implementing a well-structured and consistent asset return process is key to protecting organisational resources during transitions.
-By formalising procedures, maintaining comprehensive records, and applying robust security controls, organisations can mitigate risks and ensure the integrity of their operations.
+With ISO 27001 control 5.11, by formalising procedures, maintaining comprehensive records, and applying robust security controls, organisations can mitigate risks and ensure the integrity of their operations.